It’s a huge weekend in Sydney, with international artists in town, special markets popping up, and Valentine’s Day in the mix.

 Sydney Staples

 The world’s most beautiful zoo knows how to throw a great event, and the Twilight at Taronga concert series is no exception.
-Set against the zoo’s stunning harbour backdrop, this annual summer ritual brings world-class live music to Sydney’s shores for five back-to-back weekends, kicking off this Friday.
+Set against the zoo’s stunning harbour backdrop, this annual summer ritual brings world-class live music to Sydney’s shores for five back-to-back weekends from February through to March.
+Featured artists include Aussie indie folk trio, Sons of the East, groovy singer-songwriter Dope Lemon and the world’s number one ABBA tribute band, Björn Again.

 Where: Taronga Zoo, Bradleys Head Rd, Mosman NSW 2088.